matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Common.md

 Use this function to get request parameter values. **_NEVER use `$_GET` and `$_POST` directly._**

-If the variable doesn&#039;t have neither a value nor a default value provided, an exception is raised.
+If the variable doesn't have neither a value nor a default value provided, an exception is raised.

 #### See Also